-Your water heater is quite possibly one of the most underappreciated major appliances in your home.
-You likely don’t stop to recognize how much of your daily routine depends on your water heater functioning properly.
-Taking a hot shower, a warm bath, running your dishwasher and washing clothing and bedding are just a few examples of the home comforts that rely on hot water.
+Your water heater is arguably one of the most underappreciated major appliances in your home.
+You likely don’t stop to recognize how much of your daily routine depends on your water heater performing properly.
+Taking a hot shower, a warm bath, running your dishwasher and washing clothing and bedding are just a few examples of the home comforts that depend on hot water.

-Proper maintenance is essential in prolonging the life of your water heater by decreasing the development of leaks and damage to your tank and avoiding the feared call for emergency repair citing no hot water in the home.
+Proper maintenance is important in extending the life of your water heater by decreasing the development of leaks and damage to your tank and eliminating the feared call for emergency repair citing no hot water in the home.

-Here are a few common warnings that there may be a problem with your water heater:
+Here are a few common warnings that there may be an issue with your water heater:

-If the water from your water heater looks discolored, there is a strong chance that your water heater is rusting on the inside, which could casue a leak and contaminated water.
+If the water from your water heater appears discolored, there is a good chance that your water heater is rusting on the inside, which could result in a leak and contaminated water.

 Noises Coming From the Water Heater

 Knocking or booming sounds coming from your water heater can be a indication that residue has built up on the foundation of the system.
-This means that your water heating system will be less efficient and will need more gas or electricity to heat your water, resulting in more expensive heating bills.
-In addition, the increased effort needed to heat your water could cause more damage to your system, leading to cracks and leaks.
+This means that your water heating system will be less efficient and will need more gas or electricity to heat your water, causing more expensive heating bills.
+In addition, the increased effort needed to heat your water could create more damage to your system, leading to cracks and leaks.

 A Noticeable Leak

 The most frequent cause of failure of residential water heaters is a leak from the tank.
 If you see water around your tank, you likely have a leak.
-And if your water heater sits in your attic or above the first floor, the risk for catastrophic damage increases.
-If you discover your water heater is leaking, call the experts immediately.
+And if your water heater sits in your attic or above the first floor, the risk for catastrophic damage rises.
+If you find that your water heater is leaking, call the experts immediately.
 Even a minor leak can expand fast and cause expensive damage to your home.

 Not Enough Hot Water Available